mssgill/hscSphinx/pipeline/background.rst

     $ qstat -f job_id   list full information about job_id
     $ qstat -Qf queue   list full information about queue
     $ qstat -B          list summary status of the job server
+    $ qstat -n          list the nodes that the job is running on

 qdel